cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 deleted.

-5.4.
+5.5.
 Operating under multi-user operating systems
      --------------------------------------------
-a) All user-specific parameters are stored in the local registry (including the files lastly opened): So no ini-file in the Windows directory is needed any more and operating for multi-users is supported.
+a) All user-specific parameters are stored in the local user-specific registry (including the files lastly opened or the algorithm options you changed):

 b) If the user wants to create (or change) files from within CrypTool in multi-user systems like Windows XP, then he needs writing access for the appropriate target directory (or for the appropriate files).